Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Bot_v4/README.md

     ```C#
     var botConfig = BotConfiguration.Load(botFilePath ?? @".\<YOUR-BOTNAME>.bot", secretKey);
     ```
 1. Finally, take the StudyBotCsharp.bot file of this sample and see what is missing in your .bot file.
 The beginning and end should look like this sample, but the objects in the list can vary.
-For example, make sure to paste these beginning/end parts over those in your bot:
+Make sure to paste these beginning/end parts over those in your bot:
    ```json
      "name": "<YOUR-BOT-NAME>",
      "description": "",